Sandhya-devops-practice/devops-capstone-project/README.md

 - Ansible automates the setup and configuration across multiple nodes
 - The application is deployed on AWS EC2 instances and verified through browser access

-This setup helped me understand how automated pipelines work in real-world DevOps environments.
+In this project it helped me understand how automated pipelines work in real-world DevOps environments.

 ## 🔧 Tools Used